 Summary: Key Strategies for AP Environmental Science

-AP Environmental Science covers a lot of topics, but if you know how to properly review and set up a study plan early, you greatly increase your chances of getting a great score on the AP exam.
+AP Environmental Science covers a lot of topics, but if you know how to properly review and set up a study plan early, you greatly increase your chances of getting a high score on the AP exam.

 Want some more practice tests and quizzes to enhance your studying?
 You've got it!
-We have a ton of practice resources for you to use to study for the AP Enviro exam, and, in the guide, we tell you what each resource is best for.
+We have a ton of practice resources for you to use to study for the AP Enviro exam, and, in the guide, we tell you what each resource is best used for.